Before I Go to Sleep

-Before I Go to Sleep is the first novel by S. J. Watson published in Spring 2011.
-It became both a Sunday Times and The New York Times bestseller and has been translated into over 40 languages, and has become a bestseller in France, Canada, Bulgaria and the Netherlands.
-It reached number 7 on the US bestseller list, the highest position for a debut novel by a British author since J. K. Rowling.
+Before I Go to Sleep is the first novel by S. J. Watson, published in the spring of 2011.
+It became both a Sunday Times and The New York Times bestseller and has been translated into over 40 languages.
+It has become a bestseller in France, Canada, Bulgaria and the Netherlands.
+It reached number 7 on the U.S. bestseller list, the highest position for a debut novel by a British author since J. K. Rowling.
 The New York Times described the author as an "out-of-nowhere literary sensation".
 He wrote the novel between shifts whilst working as a National Health Service (NHS) audiologist.

 Plot

 The novel is a psychological thriller about a woman suffering from anterograde amnesia.
-She wakes up every day with no knowledge of who she is and the novel follows her as she tries to reconstruct her memories from a journal she has been keeping.
+She wakes up every day with no knowledge of who she is.
+The novel follows her as she tries to reconstruct her memories from a journal she has been keeping.
 She learns that she has been seeing a doctor who is helping her to recover her memory, that her name is Christine Lucas, that she is 47 years old and married and has a son.
 As her journal grows it casts doubts on the truth behind this knowledge as she determines to discover who she really is.